-As a rule of thumb, observe this: Slow attacks and high ratios can reduce the sound of unwanted transients, like a guitar pick, and at the same time will allow the decaying tale to last longer.
-Fast attacks and lower ratios are good to allow a better overall volume, without destroying the sound character.
+As a rule of thumb, observe this: fast attacks and high ratios can reduce the sound of unwanted transients, like a guitar pick.
+Slow attacks and lower ratios let transients through and retain sound character.

 To use the Comp VCA-65 as a limiter, we would use a Threshold with a value near O dB, with the Compression Value set to Infinite, and the Attack time set to the minimum (very fast).